starkfell/100DaysOfIaC/articles/day.47.deploy.mult.res.arm.md

 - Public IP address each VM
 - Network security group with RDP port 3389 allow rule

-The template uses the **copyIndex** function to enable predictable creation of the number of VMs you specify.
+You'll find a copy below here and in the [day]47](../resources/day47) resources folder The template uses the **copyIndex** function to enable predictable creation of the number of VMs you specify.
 It also leverages the **uniqueString** function to generate a string to provide a unique name for the storage account.
 This function does not guarantee uniqueness, but does a pretty good job when you use against a value like `resourceGroup.id`.

 ``` JSON